matthiasbruns/android-kotlin-clean-architecture/README.md

 }
 ````

 Ignore the **companion object** for now.
-We start with the snippet:
+We start with this snippet:

 ````kotlin
 /**